dara9234/ClickyGameDisneyCats/README.md

 ### Folder Structure

-* For this app, I have followed an specified folder structre and Created the main Reop called `ClickGameDisneyCats`.
+* For this app, I have followed an specified folder structre and Created the main Reop called `ClickyGameDisneyCats`.
 Inside the folder, created React `Client` app.
 Created all the components and  organized them for easy access and understaning!

 ## How the app works